Measuring Reading Glasses Frames

 The width of each of our frames is measured from hinge to hinge on the inside of the frame.
 Available frame sizes are:

-This measurement is taken at the tallest part of the frame front from the bottom of the frame to the top of the frame.
+The frame height measurement is taken at the tallest part of the frame front, from the bottom of the frame to the top of the frame.
 This measurement includes the frame on the top and bottom of the lens.
-Available frame heights range from very small (13-24mm) to very large (50-75mm).
+Available frame heights range from very small (13-24mm) reading glasses to very large (50-75mm) reading glasses.

 Please note: We do not measure around the curve of the temples, and instead measure straight back to the end of the temple.